Secluded Retreat, Hiking, Bird Watch, Biking, Local Art Galleries, Cycling, Bring Your Own Horse

 Turkey Creek Hot Springs is approximately a 5 mile drive from New Mexico Cabin Rentals.
 It will be the nearest as a destination.
 It's considered a hard hike.
 Check Google Maps for location.

-Western New Mexico Museum Mimbres Nan Collection offers a great represenation of Mimbres pottery, painting style and life style.
-It is located at 500 E. 18th Street in Silver City at the corner of Silver Heights Boulevard and Swan Street (across from CVS Pharmacy), Western New Mexico Museum in Watts Hall contains a temporary display of some of the most intriguing prehistoric Mimbres pottery from the museum’s NAN Ranch and Eisele Collections, and the Museum Shop on the Lower Level.
-When available, architectural renderings of the transformed Fleming Hall interior will be displayed in the Lower Level lobby.
+Western New Mexico Museum Mimbres Nan Collection offers a great representation of Mimbres pottery, painting style and life style.
+Western New Mexico Museum in Watts Hall contains a temporary display of some of the most intriguing prehistoric Mimbres pottery from the museum’s NAN Ranch and Eisele Collections, and the Museum Shop on the Lower Level.
+Currently, the Museum Collection is closed to educators, researchers and the public due to renovation expected to be completed sometime in 2019.

 Geology | Gila Forest Region | Geocaching

 From rustic lodging at New Mexico Cabin Rentals near Silver City, NM, the geology of the national forests and grasslands in the Southwestern Region come to life and is one of the main attractions for the multitude of recreational visitors who come to enjoy the unique natural beauty of the southwestern landscapes.
 The back-drop of red sandstone mesas, black volcanic buttes, glaciated mountain ranges, dramatic canyon lands, remote caves, and historic mining ghost towns make the Southwestern national forests an exciting place to study geology and minerals.
 Many forest hiking trails and recreation sites are located in areas that exhibit spectacular geology, and in some instances, the geology itself is the main attraction.
 Whether it is the volcanic setting of the Valles Caldera National Preserve in the Jemez Mountains of northern New Mexico, the red rock country of Sedona, or the “Sky Island” ranges composed of billion-year old granites in southern Arizona, the geology of the region is ever present and ultimately shapes our experiences while visiting these areas.